New sustainable packaging-focused event will help brands and retailers achieve their sustainable packaging goals

 In “How the 4th Industrial Revolution will impact packaging, part 1,” we explain how production systems are changing as consumer consumption trends shift.
 Because packaging touches all products, packaging will also fundamentally change.

 Here are seven ideas on how you can adjust to what might well be the new normal.
+1. Reconsider the context and friction of your packaging.

 As packaging designers reconsider their product/packaging system in the Fourth Industrial Revolution, it will be critical to analyze the evolving context and friction of packaging.
 In this sense, the context of packaging refers to the situation the packaging finds itself in throughout its life.